EduID-Mobile/Architecture-and-Requirements/eduid-mobileapp-integration-overview.md

 ### Minimal Security Requirements

-* [ ] User names and passwords are NEVER exposed to third party apps.

 * [x] Third party apps NEVER interact directly with the authorization services of the edu-ID infrastructure.

 * [ ] Third party apps NEVER receive service endpoints locations without explicit authorization of the users and services.